 Supporting development and innovation

 Science and research are key elements in pharmacy.
 Robust evidence ensures safe, high-quality treatments and interventions are available to patients and the public.
 Research, audit, improvement and evaluation provide us with the knowledge and evidence to continually improve outcomes.

 We help pharmacy professionals, through programmes of professional development and support, to better understand the role of science, research and evaluation in their practice, and to develop skills, to assist in the generation of knowledge and evidence.

 Why are research and evaluation important in professional development?

-We believe all pharmacy professionals should be supported to engage, support and lead research and to aid professionals in building research and evaluation skills, we have created a Research, Evidence and Evaluation Toolkit (REET).
+We believe all pharmacy professionals should be supported to engage, support and lead research.

 We have recently updated our research and evaluation guide which provides essential guidance across the research cycle.